laravel/docs/logging.md

 <a name="configuration"></a>
 ## Configuration

 By default, Laravel uses the `stack` channel when logging messages.
-The `stack` channel is used to aggregate multiple log channels into a single channel.
-For more information on building stacks, check out the [documentation below](#building-log-stacks).
+The `stack` channel is used to [aggregate multiple log channels](#building-log-stacks) into a single channel.

-Laravel's complete `logging.php` configuration file is not published by default, as you can specify your application's log driver using the `LOG_DRIVER` environment variable.
-However, to customize some of the configuration options documented below that are not available via environment variables, you may have to publish the configuration file using the `config:publish` Artisan command:
+You can specify your application's log driver using the `LOG_DRIVER` environment variable.
+However, to customize some of the configuration options documented below that are not available via environment variables, you should publish Laravel's complete `logging` configuration file using the `config:publish` Artisan command:

 ```
 php artisan config:publish logging
 ```

-If you choose not to publish the configuration file, it is still advisable to review the `vendor/laravel/framework/config/logging.php` file to understand all the available channels and their options.
-Below, we'll review a few common options.
+If you choose to not publish the configuration file, you may wish to review the `vendor/laravel/framework/config/logging.php` file to understand all of the available logging channels and their options.

 <a name="available-channel-drivers"></a>
 ### Available Channel Drivers